Sealing Off the Cause of Claims Leakage in Insurance

 Predict Claim Leakage in Insurance

 Is the insurance policy user displaying genuine or high-risk behavior?
 A submitted claim can’t tell you, but the ‘breadcrumbs’ of the digital user’s behavior during the claims process can.
 ForMotiv can predict risky or fraudulent claims with over 90% accuracy.
+Preventing insurance fraud is far easier with digital body language at our disposal.

 Intervenes in Real-Time